 Being able to read crochet patterns will open up a whole new world of crochet for you!
 You’ll be able to move your skill level beyond just the basics and finally make those more challenging projects.

 There is nothing more frustrating than spending your time and money looking for that perfect crochet pattern only to find out it is written poorly or in a way you aren’t used to.
 I think we’ve all been there at least once, I know I have!!
-I want to give you my top tips for deciphering these hard to understand crochet patterns so you can be a pattern reading pro + I have a really helpful crochet cheat sheet for you print and keep.
+I want to give you my top tips for deciphering these hard-to-understand crochet patterns so you can be a pattern-reading pro + I have a really helpful crochet cheat sheet for you to print and keep.

 Here are my top tips for learning to read crochet patterns.

 -Take a look at the abbreviations and stitches used in the pattern

 Most patterns include a list of stitches the designer used and their abbreviations.
 I’ve always said reading patterns is like deciphering a secret code, this is your key.
 If there is a stitch you aren’t familiar with and there isn’t any explanation for it, do a quick search and see if you can find a tutorial on google or you-tube before you get started on the pattern.
 Bookmark or write down the instructions in case you need to find them later.